Abd al Wahid Pallavicini: Family

 His son Yahya Sergio Yahe Pallavicini, imam of the al-Wahid mosque in Milan, was one of 138 Muslim representatives who sent a letter to the Vatican in 2007 calling for a new dialogue on cohabitation between the two religions, and who subsequently spoke to Pope Benedict XVI on the subject in 2008.
+He also is the current President of COREIS.